New outlook on the Minimal Model Program, II: Termination with scaling

-We may assume that $Y$ is affine, and then the finite generation follows from that of the canonical ring $R(X,K_X+\Delta)$; this follows from Theorem~\ref{thm:3}, see \cite[Theorem 1.1]{CL10}.
-Now it is a well-known fact that $\Proj_Y R(X/Y,K_X+\Delta)$ is the flip. \end{rem}
+in which case $\Proj_Y R(X/Y,K_X+\Delta)$ is the flip.
+We may assume that $Y$ is affine, and the theorem is equivalent to the finite generation of the canonical ring $R(X,K_X+\Delta)$.
+The flipping contraction is birational so we can apply Theorem~\ref{thmA} in the relative over $Y$ case. \end{proof}